Dev-Fadamakay/Dev-Fadamakay/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building my skill in Data Analytics
-- 🌱 I’m currently learning Data Analyses in 30days of learning
+- 🌱 I’m currently learning Data Analyses in NG30 days of learning
 - 👯 I’m looking to collaborate on Collaborate on Everything Data Analyses Project and Canva Design
 - 🤔 I’m looking for help with breaking down technical concept
 - 💬 Ask me about my learning journey